-IT professionals are employed and trained in a single field or specialisation – such as .NET developers, Windows administrators, network engineers, SQL database administrators.
+IT professionals are employed and trained in a single field or specialization – such as .NET developers, Windows administrators, network engineers, SQL database administrators.
 People in each of these roles would ideally be able to do their role very well, but may not be able to perform other roles.
-It’s important to choose a specialisation to get the most out of your IT career and make it easier to find a job.
+It’s important to choose a specialization to get the most out of your IT career and make it easier to find a job.

 - Perhaps you have some education already (a degree or certifications) that are focused on one or a few areas?

 - Do you already know what kind of work in the IT industry that you like doing?

 - Is there someone that you know whose work sounds fascinating to you?